-The liability is reflected under agency funds held for others on the accompanying statements of financial position.
+The liability is reflected under agency funds held for others on the accompanying statements of financial position based upon the estimated fair value of assets deposited with the Foundation.
+Assets are invested in the Foundation's investment pools.
 In addition, related amounts received or distributed, investment income or loss, and expenses are presented separately on the accompanying statements of activities.